 The herpes simplex virus or other viral infections

-If your doctor suspects achalasia from your symptoms, he or she may order three tests to confirm your diagnosis:
+If your healthcare provider suspects achalasia from your symptoms, he or she may order three tests to confirm your diagnosis:

 Endoscopy.
 This is an outpatient procedure during which a flexible telescope is passed through your mouth to examine your esophagus and the valve that opens into your stomach.
 This valve is called the lower esophageal sphincter (LES).

 Esophogram.
 This is a special type of X-ray that takes pictures of your esophagus while you swallow a thick contrast material called barium.
-Signs of achalasia that your doctor looks for are widening of the esophagus, incomplete emptying, and tightness of your LES.
+Signs of achalasia that the radiologist looks for are widening of the esophagus, incomplete emptying, and tightness of your LES.

 Manometry.
 This is an outpatient procedure during which a pressure-measuring tube is passed through your nose into your esophagus.
 Pressure measurements are taken as you swallow sips of water.
 This test may show weak and uncoordinated muscle contractions and pressure buildup at your LES.

-No treatment can restore normal esophageal movement, but treatments can help relieve your symptoms, open up your LES to improve emptying of your esophagus, and prevent complications.
+No treatment can restore normal esophageal movement.
+What treatments can do is help relieve your symptoms, open up your LES to improve emptying of your esophagus, and prevent complications.
 You may also need repeat treatments.

 These are common treatments:

 Pneumatic dilation.
 This is an outpatient procedure done under anesthesia.
-While your doctor looks into your esophagus through an endoscope, an air-filled balloon is passed through the valve between the esophagus and stomach and then inflated.
+While your healthcare provider looks into your esophagus through an endoscope, an air-filled balloon is passed through the valve between the esophagus and stomach and then inflated.
 You may need more than one treatment to get relief.

 Botox injection.
-Botox is a medication that can paralyze muscles.
+Botox is a medicine that can paralyze muscles.
 Botox can be injected into the muscles that control your LES to relax the valve opening.
-This procedure is also done during endoscopy, but you don’t need to be asleep.
-The results usually wear off in three months to one year, so the procedure may need to be repeated.
+This procedure is also done during endoscopy.
+You may be asleep or partially asleep (conscious or "twilight" sedation through an IV).
+The results usually wear off in 3 months to one year, so the procedure almost always needs to be repeated.

 Surgery.
 Surgery to open your LES is called myotomy.
 During myotomy, the muscles of that valve are cut.
 This type of surgery usually provides long-term relief from achalasia symptoms.